holmess2013/Aggregation_from_MD/README.md

-# aggregation_from_MD
+## aggregation_from_MD
 This script will measure the number of aggregates and average aggregate size from a simulation of multiple carbohydrates.
+The main script is "aggregation_one_trajectory.py", which imports the "aggregation_PBC" module to calculate number of aggregates and average aggregate size of every frame of a simulation.
+I have also provided an additional script that will generate plots for time series data and as averages across the simulation.
+The input required is a wrapped MD trajectory that has been converted to one file containing a series of PDBs, with water stripped.
+In this example, a simulation of B-D-Glucose that was simulated in the OPC water model in AMBER is provided.